Skip to main content

 Structured output

-When you want JSON back but don’t need a tool loop.
+When you want JSON back without a tool loop.

 Streaming